Historical Facts of Mormon Trail

 The use of the Oregon-Mormon trail by the Mormons lasted from 1847 to 1869.
 Seventy thousand Mormons traveled over the trail during this period.
 Use of the Mormon Trail stopped in 1869 with the driving of the “golden spike” at Promontory Point, Utah, for the transcontinental railroad.

-There is a great deal more detailed trail trivia on the Oregon Trail article.
+There is a great deal more general Mormon trail trivia in the Oregon Trail article.

 Citation: Eddins, Ned. (article name) Thefurtrapper.com.
 Afton, Wyoming.
 2002.